dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 }
 ```

-The first method, [DidReceiveNotificationRequest][unnotificationserviceextension_didreceivenotificationrequest], will be passed the notification identifier as well as the notification content via the `request` object.
+The first method, [DidReceiveNotificationRequest][unusernotificationcenterdelegate_didreceivenotificationrequest], will be passed the notification identifier as well as the notification content via the `request` object.
 The passed in `contentHandler` will need to be called to present the notification to the user.

 The second method, [TimeWillExpire][unnotificationserviceextension_timewillexpire], will be called just before time is about to run out for the Notification Service Extension to process the request.
 If the Notification Service Extension fails to call the `contentHandler` in the allotted amount of time, the original content will be displayed to the user.